covemountainsoftware/qassert-meta/README.md

-Use this module in your firmware to get a handy debug print output (when available) indicating the reason for the assert and possible meta/higher level guidance on how to fix or avoid the assert.
+Use this module in your firmware to get a handy debug print output (when available) indicating the reason for the assert and possible meta/higher level guidance on how to resolve the assert.

 Or, if the firmware has no means to print such information from within an assert, just keep this repository handy and manually search the internal